BESE wipes Impact Charter board clean, appoints new members in special meeting Friday morning

 When the audit was initially published, Haley took up the case for the charter school, saying the report was full of factual errors and requesting a restraining order on the audit being released to the public.
 After that was thrown out, Scott threatened to file a defamation lawsuit against the auditor's office.

-One of the board members who was removed said that the board itself was not accused of anything and should not have been removed and replaced by BESE.
+One of the board members who was removed said the board itself was not accused of anything and should not have been removed and replaced.

-Haley clarified that the school would not be shutting down and that the students will still be served and educators will still be paid their salaries.
+Haley said the school, which recently had its charter re-authorized, would not shut down.
+Students will still be served and teachers will still be paid.

 "This fight is not over today," he said after the decision to restructure the Impact board.
 "This is just another step in a long legal battle."